-Civil Technician certificate from Assiniboine Community College.
-Applicants with a Civil Technician certificate from other post-secondary institutions will be assessed on a case-by-case basis.
+• Civil Technician certificate from Assiniboine Community College.

+Applicants with a Civil Technician certificate from another institution will be required to provide course outlines for assessment at the time of application.

 English is the language of instruction at Assiniboine.
 All applicants educated outside of Canada or in a country not on the test exempt list are expected to meet the English language proficiency requirement.
 See assiniboine.net/elp for more information.